piotr-ole/gantt/README.md

 * `end` date when given task ends
 * `task` name of task
 * `type` string denoting task type
-* `faze` string describing faze to which task belongs
+* `stage` string describing stage to which task belongs
 * `control` integer saying which tasks are dependent of each other (same value means dependance)

 ## Example